simpeter/apd/docs/lab1.md

 lab, you will evaluate some of the virtualization and containerization solutions presented in the lecture.

+Note: Please use this [doc](https://docs.google.com/document/d/1uS6lgpEdUd0KnEcYGbrs1YdBTV_z-TQjsJ1XSgA1EJQ/edit?usp=sharing) as a template when submitting your results.
+(You can make a copy and add your answers.)

 ## Defining Performance

 Three parties are involved, with different performance goals, in every